 These are some of the bills you should focus on switching to credit card payments first.
 These categories can earn bonus points each month.

 A third option is a card that earns travel rewards.
-Although most of your monthly bills may be a “non-bonus purchase,” credit cards for travel purchases that earn points or miles can have higher redemption values than cash or gift cards.
+Although most of your monthly bills may be a “non-bonus purchase,” rewards credit cards can have higher redemption values than cash or gift cards.

 Gas Stations and Public Transit